-A mainstay on the vibrant New York Jazz scene, she has performed with musical royalty such as Lou Donaldson, Frank Wess, Eric Alexander, Buster Williams, and Louis Hayes.
+A mainstay on the vibrant New York Jazz scene, she has performed with musical royalty such as Lou Donaldson, Frank Wess, Scott Hamilton, Buster Williams, and Louis Hayes.
 From New York to Barcelona, Champian's swinging style and charismatic performances have made her a guardian of the legacy of Jazz.
 Champian's heroes include Bud Powell, Red Garland, Erroll Garner, Count Basie, Sarah Vaughan, and Dinah Washington.

 Jazz education is a concern near and dear to Champian's heart, having been inspired by Clark Terry's tireless advocacy for the perpetuation of the craft.
 Clark coached her on rehearsal techniques, performance etiquette, private teaching, and the business of the Jazz.
 Champian strives to impart this unique knowledge to students around the world, while being involved in educational programs such as Litchfield Jazz Camp and Rutgers Jazz Institute.
 Her skills as an educator in Jazz come from the highest authorities as she works to perpetuate the Jazz language.

-Recognized as a Rising Jazz Star by the Downbeat Magazine Critic's Poll (2013 & 2014), Champian’s "galvanizing presence" (the New Yorker) and her alluring musical presentation have made her "a charming young steward of the mainstream Jazz tradition."
+Recognized as a Rising Jazz Star by the Downbeat Magazine Critic's Poll, Champian was also named Pianist and Vocalist of 2019 by Hot House Magazines Readers Poll.
+Her "galvanizing presence" (the New Yorker) and her alluring musical presentation have made her "a charming young steward of the mainstream Jazz tradition."
 (The New York Times)